 There are two possible scenarios here, both having their advantages and disadvantages depending on your current demand and capabilities.

-On the other hand, you have full control of everything that happens on your crowdfunding website.
 You can integrate it with any third-party system, implement a basic or sophisticated back office, and be in charge of everything that happens under the hood of the system.

 What benefits you get when choosing LenderKit to build your own crowdfunding platform: